microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 DateTime.UtcNow is faster than DateTime.Now.
 In previous performance investigations we've found that using DateTime.Now adds significant overhead especially when used in the Update() loop.
 [Others have hit the same issue](https://stackoverflow.com/questions/1561791/optimizing-alternatives-to-datetime-now).

-Prefer using DateTime.UtcNow unless you actually need the localized times (a legitmate reason may be you wanting to show the current time in the user's time zone).
+Prefer using DateTime.UtcNow unless you actually need the localized times (a legitimate reason may be you wanting to show the current time in the user's time zone).
 If you are dealing with relative times (i.e. the delta between some last update and now), it's best to use DateTime.UtcNow to avoid the overhead of doing timezone conversions.

 ## See also